Category Archives: Homeschool

 The music shop family played us a little tune that was actually quite good and gave each kid a flute to take home.
 Austin looks at me like, “Are you serious?
 Something noisy?”
 Adam takes the “rocker” pose as he blows on his flute.
 They were told real quick by me that they are not going to be blowing it while we were at Bethlehem.

-We were getting close to the “pinkie dance” circle, I jokingly ask Austin if he was going to pinkie dance.
+We were getting close to the “pinkie dance” circle, and I jokingly asked Austin if he was going to pinkie dance.
 The look was the answer to my question.

 We peek through the window and look at the wedding party.
 My mom pointed out the Menorah in the middle of the table.
 Anna says, “They are supposed to set it in the window for all to see.”

-“I know, but they don’t know that sweety,” was my reply.
+“I know, but they don’t know that, sweetie,” was my reply.

 Anna was too shy when we first arrived to do the pinkie dance.
 I asked her once again before we left if she wanted to.
 She said, “Yeah, I am in the mood now!”
 I asked “L” if she was going to, “If Anna will, I will.”
 So off they went, dragging Adam along.

 I left Bethlehem feeling closer and connected this year than in years past.
-I know it is from all I have learned and studied and my beliefs that make me feel a sense of community.
+I know it is from all I have learned and studied, and the beliefs that make me feel a sense of community.

 ~Becky~